dotnet/csharpstandard/standard/expressions.md

 - If *local_variable_type* is absent
   - If *identifier* is `_`
-    - If an existing variable with that name is in-scope, *identifier* denotes that variable.
+    - Otherwise, if an existing variable with that name is in-scope, *identifier* denotes that variable.
 However, it shall not precede that variable’s declaration.
     - Otherwise, *identifier* is interpreted as an untyped discard.

 > *Example*: